EsmaSSanli1998/EsmaSSanli1998/README.md

 - 🌱 I’m currently learning **Javascript, Cypress**

-- 💬 Ask me about **I'm a daughther, cute sister, teacher and QA Tester :).
+- 💬 Ask me about **I'm a cute teacher and QA Tester :).
 I'm 25 years old.
 Graduated from Hacettepe University.**

 - 📫 How to reach me **esmacan1998@gmail.com**